-ONCE IT IS SWITCHED ON, THE PUK5 STARTS UP IN ITS START LEVEL (MAIN MENU).
-THE FOLLOWING USER LEVELS CAN BE NAVIGATED AFTER PRESSING LONGER (> 1 SEC.)
-THE ROTARY CONTROLLER (22):
+ONCE IT IS SWITCHED ON, THE PUK U5 STARTS UP IN ITS START LEVEL (MAIN MENU).THE FOLLOWING USER LEVELS CAN BE NAVIGATED AFTER PRESSING LONGER (> 1 SEC.)
+THE ROTARY CONTROLLER (25):

-- a) Start level (main menu): Preselection of the material to be welded and preselection of the welding situation with display of the recommended settings range for welding power and pulse duration - b) Expert level (if activated in the settings) Arbitrary preselection of the various welding curves - c) User programs and stored custom settings (if activated in the settings) - d) Fixation welding (if activated in the settings)
+- a) Start level (main menu): Preselection of the material to be welded and preselection of the welding situation with display of the recommended settings range for welding power and pulse duration - b) Expert level (if activated in the settings) Arbitrary preselection of the various welding curves - c) Level micro - d) User programs and stored custom settings (if activated in the settings)

-e) Settings (Language, gas valve, lighthing,...)
+- e) Fixation welding (if activated in the settings) - f) Resistance welding (if activated in the settings) - g) Settings (Language, gas valve, lighting,...)